sudodoki/Rails-4-Streaming-Barcodes/README.md

 * redis

-* ```memcached -l localhost``` (dalli is used for session storage and it's not so good at connecting to 127.0.0.1, but localhost is seems to be just fine)
+* ```memcached -l localhost``` (dalli is used for session storage and it's not so good at connecting to 127.0.0.1, but localhost seems to be just fine)

 * ruby version 2.0.0